-Under the auspices of the "National Commission on Innovation & Competitiveness Frontiers", this Summit will bring together leaders from across the region and country to share best practices in advancing local innovations to drive national competitiveness.
-The Summit will also kickstart the next phase of work for the Council’s National Commission.
+Under the auspices of the "National Commission on Innovation & Competitiveness Frontiers", the Summit brought together leaders from across the region and country to share best practices in advancing local innovations to drive national competitiveness.
+The Summit also kickstarted the next phase of work for the Council’s National Commission.

-Key areas of focus will include: the future of sustainable production and consumption; developing and deploying disruptive technologies at scale; the future of place-based innovation; and, the future of the workforce and workplace – along with deep dives on the future of energy, finance, etc.
+Key areas of focus included: the future of sustainable production and consumption; developing and deploying disruptive technologies at scale; the future of place-based innovation; and, the future of the workforce and workplace – along with deep dives on the future of energy, finance, etc.

-The Summit, based in Wyoming but national in scope, will feature keynotes from:
+The Summit, based in Wyoming but national in scope, featured keynotes from:

 Governor Mark Gordon of Wyoming – leading the state’s efforts to turbocharge an innovation economy.